chamodanethra/biometric_signature/README.md

 - `promptMessage` (optional): Message to display in the biometric prompt.
 Default is "Welcome".

-- `payload`: The payload to be signed, as a base64 encoded string.
-Defaults to the previously hardcoded payload, which will be removed in a future release.
+- `payload`: The payload to be signed.

 - **Returns**: `String` - The base64 encoded cryptographic signature.

 - **Error Codes**:

-- `USERCANCEL`: User canceled the authentication.

-- `AUTHFAILED`: Error generating the signature.
+- `AUTH_FAILED`: Error generating the signature.

+- `USER_CANCELED`: User canceled the authentication.

+- `LOCKOUT`: The operation was canceled because the API is locked out due to too many attempts.

+- `LOCKOUT_PERMANENT`: The operation was canceled because `LOCKOUT` occurred too many times

-- Various biometric prompt error codes as strings.
+- `AUTH_ERROR`: Various other biometric prompt error codes.
+Check the error message for more details.

 ### `deleteKeys()`